 - There are still some issues with the standardization of on-shore power systems in terms of on-board and terminal equipment and voltages.

 - The large-scale application of cold ironing in a port might require extensive capacity upgrading of the local or regional power grid.
 For example, a large container ship typically requires approximately 1,600 kilowatts (kW) of power.
-In contrast, at berth, but the power requirements can differ substantially (cruise ships need a lot more power), depending on the size of the vessel and the number of refrigerated containers on board.
+In contrast, at berth, the power requirements can differ substantially (cruise ships need a lot more power), depending on the size of the vessel and the number of refrigerated containers on board.

 - Environmental advantages of cold ironing depend on how clean the shore-based electricity production process is.
 If shifting the power production from ship to shore increases the load on fossil-fuel power plants and increases the air emissions, then the overall impact on emissions might be marginal.